State-mandated PFML

 • Military caregiver leave;

-• Safe leave (when employee or employee’s family member has experienced violence, assault, sexual assault, stalking or other abusive acts);
+• Safe leave (when employee or employee’s family member has experienced violence, assault, sexual assault, stalking, or other abusive acts);

 • Organ donation; and

-• For qualifying military exigencies.
+• Qualifying military exigencies.

 Private plan option: Maine will permit the use of a private employer plan that must be substantially equivalent to the benefits offered under the state’s PFML program.
 A private plan may be fully insured or self-insured and must be approved by the Maine Department of Labor.